leventarican/cookbook-openshift/README-openshift.md

 ## Troubleshooting
 __DNS Issues__

-If you have trouble to reach / resolve the the exposed route then you may have issues with DNS.
+If you have trouble to reach / resolve the exposed route then you may have issues with DNS.
 For me the two option worked:
 1. whitelist domain xip.io or nip.io in your browser.
 ```
 Domain whitelist under OpenWrt / LEDE:
 Network > DHCP and DNS > Domain whitelist > add xip.io or nip.io
 ```
 2. you can also forward the port to localhost.
-You app will then reachable through localhost:8080
+Your app will then reachable through localhost:8080
 ```
 oc project <project-name>
 oc get pods